-At 3.30pm on Sunday 15 December, a Christmas Memorial Service took place at the Commonwealth War Graves Commission site in Harrogate’s Stonefall Cemetery, with a candle being placed on every grave.
-Visitors can see the whole area is so well kept, with the rose bushes pruned and ready to flower again next year.
+At around 3.30pm on a Sunday afternoon in mid December each year, a Christmas Memorial Service takes place at the Commonwealth War Graves Commission site in Harrogate’s Stonefall Cemetery, with a candle being placed on every grave.
+Everyone is welcome.

 Say their names out loud